sdlondono/crypto_app/README.md

-# 📱 CryptoApp – React Native Senior Technical Test
+# 📱 CryptoApp – React Native Million

 **CryptoApp** is a mobile application developed with **React Native, TypeScript, and Expo** It fetches real-time cryptocurrency data from the CoinLore API and allows users to: